 Gather everything before you start.
 The assembly itself takes under 10 minutes, but hunting for materials mid-build wastes time and creates frustration.

-Total cost for your first kratky jar setup: approximately £15-20.
-After this initial purchase, each additional jar costs just £1-3 because you already own the nutrients, pH supplies, and clay pebbles.
+After this initial purchase, each additional kratky jar costs just £1-3 because you already own the nutrients, pH supplies, and clay pebbles.
+For full context on why kratky works so well, see our complete kratky method hydroponics guide.

 Pre-setup: germinating your seeds (7-10 days before)